Who is the school for?

 Kindergarten through Seventh grades meet Sunday from 9:30am to Noon.

 Our High School Next Dor 2.0 program for students in 8-12 grade meets on Wednesday evenings at Temple Shalom.
 We also offer an independent study track for students seeking a more flexible learning option.

 Our Beyond Next Dor program is for current 11th and 12th grade students.
 Students meet monthly on Sundays at noon for Jewish based discussions about hot topics, text and teen issues.

 - In person classroom: Wednesdays 4:30-6:00pm at Temple Shalom, 6930 Alpha Rd, Dallas, 75240

 - Online learning in small groups (day/time determined by group)

 Religious School begins in Kindergarten.
 If you join our congregation with an older child, we encourage you to begin Religious School as soon as you join the congregation.

 For students in third through sixth grade, we offer a Modern Hebrew based curriculum that will prepare each student to read fluently and participate in Reform Jewish prayer services.
 This program is also designed to prepare B’nei Mitzvah students to lead services in our congregation.

 Our seventh grade meets in preparation for entering the Next Dor 2.0 program the following year.
-Our faculty teaches the ISJL curriculum during the first hour and during the second hour students engage in community service projects, field trips, youth group activities and are matched with a Kindergarten or 1st grade buddy for special activities.
+Our faculty teaches curriculum during the first hour and during the second hour students engage in community service projects, field trips, youth group activities and are matched with a Kindergarten, 1st or 2nd grade buddy for special activities.

 During their years in our school our students will study: